Touchless Plumbing Fixtures: Installation Guide, Costs & Best Options

 • Requires power source (batteries or electrical)

-• Sensor issues can occur with soap/mineral buildup
+• Sensor issues can occur with soap or mineral buildup

 • Smart models may need professional installation

-These smart plumbing systems pair well with touchless fixtures if you're looking to build a fully connected, water-efficient home.
+These smart plumbing systems pair well with touchless fixtures if you're building a fully connected, water-efficient home.
+Moen's own Flo by Moen ecosystem, for example, integrates smart faucets with whole-home leak monitoring and automatic shutoffs to prevent flooding.

 Find Trusted & Licensed Plumbers in Ohio